About Juvenile Court

 Juvenile Court Judiciary

-The Fulton County Juvenile Court is comprised of two presiding judges, Chief Judge Bradley J. Boyd and Judge Juliette W. Scales, and four full-time associate judges.
+The Fulton County Juvenile Court is comprised of three presiding judges, Chief Judge Juliette W. Scales, Judge Bradley J. Boyd and Judge Renata D. Turner, and four full-time associate judges.
 The Judiciary conducts all hearings which are mandated by law to determine the existence of probable cause, the necessity for detention, adjudication and disposition of delinquency, dependency, CHINS, and traffic offenses; grants legitimations, guardianships, record sealings, permission to marry, to join the military or to determine parental notification of a minor’s intention to seek an abortion; and judicial reviews of children who are placed in foster care.
 By special authorization of the Fulton County Superior Court, the Fulton County Juvenile Court also conducts adoptions for those cases where the termination of parental rights has occurred to expedite permanency for these children.

-The Judiciary is overseen by Chief Judge Bradley J. Boyd
+The Judiciary is overseen by Chief Judge Juliette W. Scales

 Pursuant to O.C.G.A.
 15-11-1, the purpose of the Juvenile Court is to secure for each child who comes within the jurisdiction of the juvenile court such care and guidance, preferably in his or her own home, as will secure such care and guidance , emotional, mental, and physical welfare as well as the safety of both the child and community.
 It is the intent of the General Assembly to promote a juvenile justice system that will protect the community, impose accountability for violations of law, provide treatment and rehabilitation, and equip juvenile offenders with the ability to live responsibly and productively.
 It is the intent of the General Assembly to preserve and strengthen family relationships, countenancing the removal of a child from his or her home only when state intervention is essential to protect such child and enable him or her to live in security and stability.
 In every proceeding, the Court seeks to guarantee due process of law, as required by the Constitutions of the United States and the State of Georgia, through which every child and his or her parent and all other interested parties are assured fair hearings at which legal rights are recognized and enforced.
 The paramount child welfare policy of this state is to determine and ensure the best interests of its children.